 6. Avoid moving objects (if possible)

 Fast- and continuously moving objects in your shots may cause ghosting in stitched areas.
-If they must be included, try to start your sequence with the moving object (a tree moving in the wind, for example) in the center of your first shot.
+If they must be included, try to start your sequence with the moving object (a tree moving in the wind, for example) in the centre of your first shot.
 This keeps it out of stitched areas.

 7. Create height with vertical orientation

-Shoot with your camera in vertical orientation to capture a larger vertical field of view so your panorama will have more height.
+Shoot with your camera in a vertical orientation to capture a larger vertical field of view so your panorama will have more height.

-8. Go Steady
+8. Go steady

 Use a sturdy tripod and do not move the tripod or the shooting position between shots in one sequence.

-9. Detail, Detail, Detail
+9. Detail, detail, detail